bhk/rio/concepts.md

 syntactic structure after an error.
 The signpost indicates whether some syntax was missing or some extraneous text was encountered.

-That leaves us with the downsides: extra syntax for the user to maintain (in addition to indentation), and visual clutter.
+That leaves us with the downsides of delimiters: extra syntax for the user to maintain (in addition to indentation), and visual clutter.
 Delimiters are clutter because the user already has seen the 2D structure before their brain gets around to locating and matching up keywords or symbols like braces.

 ### Continuation Lines